 15. 33% Online shopping scams

-Or being fooled by a fake retail website, that may or may not be advertised on social media.
+This also happens when users are fooled by a fake retail website that may or may not have been advertised on social media.
 Getting your money back after this one is almost unheard of.
 The thieves will close up shop and erase any trace of themselves.

 16. 32% Phishing

-Giving out account information to the attacker pretending to be your bank or other authority.
-This is done via email, message (smishing) or phone support (vishing), (32%).
-The attacker might ask for personal information like password, or ID number, or might ask you to configure your computer to suit your needs.
-A very productive type of cyber attacks as companies still ignore the human factor, and sees security as a solely technical problem.
+This is when you give out account information to the attacker pretending to be your bank or other authority.
+Phishing is done via email, message (smishing) or phone support (vishing).
+The attacker might ask for personal information like your password, or ID number, or they might ask you to configure your computer to suit your needs.
+This is a very productive type of cyberattack as companies still ignore the human factor, and see security as a solely technical problem.

 17. $172 billion, or $142 per victim, on average